x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 Interested in scenarios where these procedures are used?
 See the following topics:

-- **Organization-wide disclaimers, signatures, footers, or headers in Exchange Server**

-- **Use transport rules to inspect message attachments in Exchange Server**

 - [Common attachment blocking scenarios for mail flow rules](common-attachment-blocking-scenarios.md)

 - [Use mail flow rules to route email based on a list of words, phrases, or patterns](use-rules-to-route-email.md)